Observation of a Lee-Huang-Yang Fluid: Supplemental Material

 To realize an optical dipole trap (ODT) with equal trap frequencies along all Cartesian axes, an additional laser beam with a wavelength of 1064 nm and a waist of \SI{61}{\micro\meter} was added along the vertical ($z$) axis in addition to the ODT beams described in Ref. \cite{Wacker2015}.
 To measure the resulting trap frequencies, we prepare a BEC in the $\1$ state in the desired trap configuration.
 The powers in all beams are abruptly increased by $\sim \SI{10}{\percent}$ for 1 ms, after which the powers are once again decreased to the values giving the desired trap potential.
-Following a variable evolution time, the BEC is subsequently released from the trap and imaged after 28 ms TOF.
-To measure the trap frequency along all Cartesian axes, separate measurements are carried out with absorption imaging along the $x$- and $z$-directions respectively.
-Due to imperfections in the optical setup, the trapping potential is defined in a reference frame $(x', y', z')$, which is rotated with respect to the reference frame ($x, y, z$) set by the imaging axes.
-The resulting data series measured in the ($x, y, z$) frame thus consist of a beat signal between the eigenmodes of frequency $\omega_{x/y/z}'$ present in the reference frame of the atoms and are obtained by implementing a rotation of the coordinate system in the analysis \cite{Altmeyer2007,Scherer2013}.
-The three frequencies are then combined into a geometric mean, $\omega_0 = (\omega_x'\omega_y' \omega_z')^{1/3}$, which is used in the analysis.
-For all measurements presented in the main text, the variation in eigenfrequencies between the different axes are on the order of a few Hz.
+Following a variable evolution time, the BEC is subsequently released from the trap and imaged after 28 ms time-of-flight (TOF).
+To measure the trap frequencies along all Cartesian axes, separate measurements are carried out with absorption imaging along the $x$- and $z$-directions respectively.
+Due to imperfections in the optical setup, the axes of the trapping potential lie in a frame $(x', y', z')$, which is rotated with respect to the reference frame ($x, y, z$) set by the imaging axes.
+The resulting oscillation data measured in the ($x, y, z$) frame thus corresponds to a beat signal between the eigenmodes of frequency $\omega_{i}'$, $i = x, y, z$, in the reference frame of the trap, which can be obtained by implementing a rotation of the coordinate system in the analysis \cite{Altmeyer2007,Scherer2013,Lobser2015}.
+In practice, we assume that the center-of-mass motion in the reference frame of the trap can be described by

+where $A_i$, $\omega_i'$, and $\phi_i$ are the amplitudes, angular frequencies, and phase offsets of the oscillations.
+In the reference frame defined by the imaging setup, the position of the atomic cloud is then given by